ONLINE CERTIFICATE PROGRAM IN NOVEL WRITING

 OWC 306 Novel IV: Manuscript Preparedness

-The elective must be taken for a Letter Grade and students must earn a C- or better grade.
-Courses taken through Stanford Continuing Studies prior to admission to the Certificate program may be applied toward the alternate genre requirement, subject to the program director’s approval.
-Continuing Studies does not accept transfer credits; therefore courses taken outside of this program (including at Stanford) will not meet the elective requirement.
+Students must earn a C- or better in order to meet this requirement.
+Courses taken through Stanford Continuing Studies within the past five years may be applied toward this requirement, subject to the program director’s approval.
+Continuing Studies does not accept transfer credits; therefore, courses taken outside of this program (including at Stanford) will not meet the elective requirement.

 OWC 310: One-on-One Tutorial